Amaya Athill - Founder of Golf Interrupted / Regional Director with Golf Canada

 Black Women Golfers (Canada).
 A true connector and relationship-builder, Amaya’s vision extends to every level of the game.
 She champions innovative access points like community putting courses and indoor simulators, and works collaboratively with golf facilities across the province to foster environments where everyone, regardless of background, can experience the joy and benefit of golf.
 Her mission is clear: to ensure the sport reflects the beautiful diversity of the communities it serves, creating pathways not just for participation, but for leadership and lifelong engagement.

-Amaya Athill - Founder of Golf Interrupted / Regional Director with Golf Canada has been a guest on 1 episode.
+Amaya Athill - Founder of Golf Interrupted / Regional Director with Golf Canada has been a guest on 2 episodes.